norkskargrot/D_Nocker.github.io/content/games/pico8terrain/index.md

 <img class = imagewithinpost src="/games/pico8terrain/oldterrain.gif">

 The final look of the demo is largely controlled by the visual limitations of pico8, namely that the screen is constrained to a resolution of 128*128 pixels, and only 16 colours.
 This meant that dithering is used heavily to convey lighting in the terrain, gradients in the sunset, and more.
-It is a entertaining challenge to create an appealing visual style within thee constraints.
+It is a entertaining challenge to create an appealing visual style within these constraints.

 Various versions of this project have been created, including features on the terrain like trees, rocks, and characters, or a runtime-generated world map to assist navigation, both visible in the gif below.
 These features were removed in a from-scratch rewrite of the terrain rendering, aiming to improve performance and visuals, but will return in a future version.
 I would also love to including a raycasting engine to draw the solid walls of buildings.